 Overview

-This unit enables students, through the study of cases, statutes and other materials, to acquire a comprehensive knowledge and understanding of, and competence in, Australian constitutional law.
+This unit enables students, through the study of case law, statutes and other materials, to acquire a comprehensive knowledge and understanding of, and competence in, Australian constitutional law.
 This unit introduces students to the Victorian Constitution and the matters covered in the Commonwealth Constitution.
 Its focus is the Australian federal system; in particular, the composition and legislative powers of the Commonwealth Parliament, the executive and judicial powers of the Commonwealth and the role and position of the states and the laws they make.

 Requisites